matafokka/vite-awesome-svg-loader/README.md

 // @ts-ignore
 import transformedImageUrl from "./path/to/image.svg?url&preserve-line-width&set-current-color";

-// explicitly disable any parameter by setting it to false.
+// Explicitly disable any parameter by setting it to false.
 This takes precedence over config. import initialLineWidthImageUrl from "./path/to/image.svg?url&preserve-line-width=false";

+// Get classes and IDs prefix to target DOM elements later import imageSrc, { prefix as imagePrefix } from "./path/to/image.svg";

+// or:
+import { src as imageSrc, prefix as imagePrefix } from "./path/to/image.svg";
 ```

 5. Optional, but highly recommended.
 Configure loader, so you can import SVGs without URL parameters: